ztec/blog/content/post/tech/node.js-20-upgrade-heap-issues/index.en.md

 date: 2024-09-18T07:00:00+02:00
 slug: "node.js-20-upgrade-journey-though-unexpected-heap-issues-with-kubernetes"
 images: [2024/post/node.js-20-aventure-inattendue-kubernetes/img/deploy-2-system.png]
-summary: "The journey to an high availability NodeJS upgrade (18 to 20) and the unexpected consequences induced by Kubernetes best practices.
+description: "The journey to an high availability NodeJS upgrade (18 to 20) and the unexpected consequences induced by Kubernetes best practices.
 Hop in!"
 tags: ["node.js", "tech", "kubernetes", "human-helped"]
 ---
 This summer, I upgraded a project from Node 18 to Node.js 20.